-Question Answer Who may open an Account?
-Only Eligible Individuals or their Authorized Representatives who meet certain requirements may open an Account.
+Question Anguar Who may open an Answer Only Eligible Individuals or their Authorized Account?
+Representatives who meet certain requirements may open Account? an Account.
 Only an Eligible Individual may be a Beneficiary of an Account.
+Deficitory of all Account.
 See the Eligible Individuals May Open An Account section.
-May someone else open an Account or conduct business in the Account for me?
-The Beneficiary may authorize anyone they select to become an Authorized Representative for an Account who may also make Deposits, Withdrawals, and transact other business in the Account in accordance with the terms of the ABLE Act and Program rules and policies without the consent or further authorization of the Beneficiary.
+May someone else open The Beneficiary may authorize anyone they select to an Account or conduct become an Authorized Representative for an Account who business in the Account may also make Deposits, Withdrawals, and transact other for me? business in the Account in accordance with the terms of the ABLE Act and Program rules and policies without the consent or further authorization of the Beneficiary.
 The Beneficiary may replace the Authorized Representative at any time.
 If the Beneficiary is unable to establish and make Deposits, Withdrawals, and transact other business in the Account, one of the persons listed under Key Terms in the Authorized Representative definition may open an Account or transact on behalf of the Beneficiary.
-In the absence of any designation of a successor by the Beneficiary, the existing Authorized Representative may designate one of the persons listed under Key Terms in the Authorized Representative definition as a successor.
-The Ordering Rules will apply to the designation of a successor by an Authorized Representative.
+In the absence of any decimation of a successor by the In the absence of any designation of a successor by the Beneficiary, the existing Authorized Representative may designate one of the persons listed under Key Terms in the Authorized Representative definition as a successor.
+The Ordering Rules will apply to the designation of a successor by an Authorized Representative. a y an i tanoniza i topi addinativo.
 An Authorized Representative may only act for the benefit of the Beneficiary and may not have (or acquire) a beneficial interest (a right or expectancy) in the Account during the lifetime of the Beneficiary.
-NEITHER THE MAINE STATE TREASURER, BANGOR SAVINGS BANK, NOR THEIR AGENTS, DIRECTORS, EMPLOYEES, OR REPRESENTATIVES WILL HAVE ANY RESPONSIBILITY OR LIABILITY FOR THE ACTIONS OF EITHER THE BENEFICIARY OR THE AUTHORIZED REPRESENTATIVE.
+NEITHER THE MAINE STATE TREASURER.
+BANGOR SAVINGS BANK, NOR THEIR AGENTS, DIRECTORS, EMPLOYEES, OR REPRESENTATIVES WILL HAVE ANY RESPONSIBILITY OR LIABILITY FOR THE ACTIONS OF EITHER THE BENEFICIARY OR THE AUTHORIZED REPRESENTATIVE.
 See the Eligible Individuals May Open An Account section.